yatangli/Li_NaturalMovies_2025/README.md

 # Li_NaturalMovies_2025

-This repository accompanies the article:
+This repository accompanies the following article:

 **Li, YT (2025).
 Characterize Neuronal Responses to Natural Movies in the Mouse Superior Colliculus.
 Front.
 Cell.
 Neurosci.**